 Based on the elaboration above, the issues regarding the error types of both FI and FD students in solving HOTS essay exercises in mathematics is very interesting for researchers, so the researchers examined further about the types of errors undergone by FI and FD students in solving HOTS math story tasks based on Watson's criteria, and the factors causing those two groups of students make errors in doing the tasks.
 It is expected that the study outcomes can be used as a basis by the teacher in providing appropriate assistance to students of FI and FD type who still create errors in solving HOTS essay questions in a mathematics course.
 Also, they can be used as a reference to determine what point needs to be emphasized in teaching mathematics related to those questions.
-Based on the aforementioned background, then the objectives in this study are to: 1) knowing the errors made by the FI and FD type students in solving HOTS mathematics essay questions based on Watson's criteria, and 2) knowing the causes of the errors of FI and FD type students in solving HOTS mathematics essay questions based on Watson's criteria, and 2) knowing the causes of the errors of FI and FD type students in solving HOTS mathematics essay questions based on Watson's criteria.
+Based on the aforementioned background, the formulation of the problems in the study are: 1) What are the errors made by the FI type students in solving HOTS mathematic essay questions based on Watson's criteria?
+2) What are the errors made by the FD type students in answering HOTS mathematic essay questions based on Watson's criteria? and 3) What are the causes of the errors of FI and FD type students in solving HOTS mathematic essay questions based on Watson's criteria?